-In 2019, AMS continued to collect monitoring data from the Philadelphia Air Quality Survey (PAQS).
-This project set up 50 street level, neighborhood-oriented air sampling sites throughout the City to sample the ambient air for PM{2.5}, NO2, SO2, and O3.
-The sites also contain meteorological sensors as well.
-PAQS captures the seasonal changes and neighborhood-to-neighborhood spatial variances in air quality.
-The data results may serve as a basis for future work, including: provide policy recommendations for reducing pollution from congested traffic, diesel vehicles and winter time fuel burning; analyze the relations between air quality and land use characteristics in different neighborhoods; and study public health impact of air pollution in the City.
-At the end of 2019, the project completed 26 two-week sampling sessions.
-Additional information regarding PAQS is provided in the latest version of the Air Monitoring Network Plan
+In 2021, AMS continued to collect monitoring data from the Philadelphia Air Quality Survey (PAQS).
+Initially this project set up 50 street level, neighborhood-oriented air sampling sites throughout the City to measure the ambient air for PM{2.5}, NO2, SO2, and O3.
+The samplers also contain meteorological sensors.
+Minor adjustments to site locations were made in 2019; currently 48 sampling sites are maintained, as shown in Figure 13.1.
+PAQS captures seasonal changes and neighborhood-to-neighborhood spatial variances in air quality.
+The data results may serve as a basis for future work, including providing policy recommendations for reducing pollution from congested traffic, diesel vehicles and wintertime fuel burning; analyze the relations between air quality and land use characteristics in different neighborhoods; and study public health impact of air pollution in the City.
+By the end of 2021, the project completed 57 two-week sampling sessions.
+For the period from December 2020 through November 2021, the citywide all-sites 12-month average PM{2.5} concentration was 8.4 μ g/m3.
+Additional information regarding PAQS is provided in the latest version of the Air Monitoring Network Plan.